Organizing a garage can be a difficult task. It is the one place in the house that we use for so many things other than storing our car.

 Next, you want to do any DIY that will help with your organization.
 (Refer to your plan/layout).
 This includes installing shelving, hooks, pegboards, and cabinetry.

 Take advantage of vertical space.
-Some garage ceilings are usually high so use that space for things you don’t use very often like seasonal decor.
+Many garage ceilings are high so use that space for things you don’t use very often like seasonal decor.
+For this space, try Fleximounts.
+We love ours for storing our holiday decor.
+[Will update with photo soon].
 Just remember: do not block your garage door when it is rolled back.

 Don’t forget to check out Pinterest.
 There are lots of inexpensive and sometimes free ways to organize your garage items.
 Just place the item you want to be organized in the search bar followed by “organization hacks“, and you’ll find tons of ideas.

 As you empty spaces in your garage, start cleaning it.
 If possible give it a fresh coat of paint.
-If you do decide to paint it, go with white.
+If you do decide to paint it, go with white paint.
 This will brighten the space especially if you use it during the evenings and/or it has no windows.

 Before Pics of our Garage